-Built on the foundations of a highly respected British independent school, Dulwich College (Singapore) offers an enhanced UK curriculum with a dual language approach to Mandarin, an exciting new STEAM initiative, and a global creative arts programme.
+Built on the foundations of a highly respected British independent school, Dulwich College (Singapore) offers an enhanced UK curriculum with a dual language approach to Mandarin, a choice of the IBDP or IBCP, an exciting STEAM initiative, and a global creative arts programme.
 But, as one of Singapore’s most expensive schools, it all comes at a very high price.

-Located in western Singapore, Dulwich College (Singapore) is a UK-curriculum school for toddler through to Year 11.
-The curriculum ticks all the boxes for a British education with its offering of the Common Entrance syllabus, IGCSEs, house-based tutor groups, and more than 300 extra-curricular activities.
-However, as well as being deeply rooted in British independent school traditions, Dulwich College takes a very global approach to education with its dual language curriculum from early years, STEAM initiatives and collaborations with its global network of sister schools.
+Located in western Singapore, Dulwich College (Singapore) is a National Curriculum for England school for 2 to 18-year-olds.
+The curriculum ticks all the boxes for a British education with its offering of IGCSEs, the IB Diploma Programme and the IB Career-Related Programme, house-based tutor groups, and more than 300 extra-curricular activities.
+However, as well as being deeply rooted in British independent school traditions, Dulwich College takes a very global approach to education with its dual language curriculum from early years, STEAM initiatives, and collaborations with its global network of sister schools.

 In the College’s own words,

 “It is an international school with British independent school ethos and values, which draws upon 400 years of excellence and tradition from Dulwich College.”